Iterative-Insights/ledger_sample/README.md

 `dfx deploy --network ic`

 After following these steps, your project should be up and running on ICP mainnet.
-[You can also deploy to motoko playground (a quasi testnet) for free without cycles](https://internetcomputer.org/docs/current/developer-docs/setup/playground) but the canisters get automatically removed after 5-10 minutes if not used, which is not good if the canister has ICP deposited.
+[You can also dfx deploy --playground (a quasi testnet) for free without cycles](https://internetcomputer.org/docs/current/developer-docs/setup/playground) but the canisters get automatically removed after 5-10 minutes if not used, which is not good if the canister has ICP deposited.

 ## Ledger Sample Backend